nrabazano/GettingAndCleaningData-CourseProject/CodeBook.md

 ---
 title: "Codebook.md"
 author: "nrabazano"
-date: "2015-10-13"
+date: "2016-14-02"
 output:
   html_document:
     keep_md: yes
 ---

 ## Project Description
-Short description of the project

-##Study design and data processing
+The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
+The goal is to prepare tidy data that can be used for later analysis.

 ###Collection of the raw data
-Description of how the data was collected.

-###Notes on the original (raw) data
-Some additional notes (if avaialble, otherwise you can leave this section out).
+Data was collected from the accelerometers from the Samsung Galaxy S smartphone and was obtained from http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones.

 ##Creating the tidy datafile